-The engagement of contractors and providers to carry out work on behalf of the Ministry (EIS) or boards of trustees involves health and safety legal duties to:
+The PCBU (Board, proprietor and principal) are responsible for the health and safety legal duties that come with the engagement of contractors and providers to carry out work on behalf of the Ministry (TPHM) or the board.

-- ensure the health and safety of workers and others affected from the work carried out as part of conducting the business or undertaking (EIS or School Board)
+- ensure the health and safety of workers and others affected from the work carried out as part of conducting the business or undertaking (TPHM or School Board)

-- consult, co-operate and co-ordinate activities with other PCBUs (Person Conducting a Business or Undertaking) where they share a duty on the same matter.
+- consult, co-operate and co-ordinate activities with other PCBUs where they share a duty on the same matter.

-The prequalification process involves verifying that the contractor has proven ability to undertake health and safety functions.
+As part of the hiring process, all contractors must be reviewed in a ‘prequalification’ step.
+This involves verifying that a contractor has proven ability to undertake health and safety functions.